 net user administrator *

-Don’t use a weak password for the built-in administrator (you can generate it using a simple PowerShell script).
+It is recommended to use a complex and strong password that complies with the default Windows password policy (you can generate it using a simple PowerShell script).

-”, most likely the administrator account on the computer has been renamed.
+, the administrator account on the computer has probably been renamed.

-You can find out the name of the built-in administrator account on your computer by its known SID (at the end it necessarily contains -500
+You can find out the name of the built-in administrator account on your computer by looking at its known SID ( it must have -500

 wmic useraccount where "SID like 'S-1-5-%-500'" get name